open topic, for anything cycling related.

 Prob not, most I come across nod etc.

-It's the keyboard warriors that showtime me with their high and mighty attitude.
+It's the keyboard warriors that !!
+BAN ME NOW FOR SWEARING !! me with their high and mighty attitude.

 It's a bike, who cares what it costs !